-I’ve been having issues with getting and sound from the PC side of my Mega PC.
-At first I thought it might be because I have no idea what drivers to use.
-However because it is AdLib based, as in original AdLib sound card it should just work out of the box.
+I’ve been having issues with getting any sound from the PC side of my Mega PC.
+At first, I thought it might be because I have no idea what drivers to use.
+However, because it is AdLib based, as in original AdLib sound card it should just work out of the box.
 That is the way it was designed to work anyway.
 The games I was testing with Paku Paku 1.6 and Monkey Island VGA Version from 1990 were all giving PC speaker sounds by default unless switches to force AdLib were entered.

 Even with the distorted sound, the tunes could sometimes be recognised.
 Looking into it more I found that the card was very sensitive to being bumped causing the sound output to change from distorted to none.
 Eventually I discovered that it was the alignment of the card inside the machine that was preventing some kind of correct connection.
 At this point I had tried it all, cleaning all the contacts, switching resources around in the BIOS and even nearly started playing with unlabelled jumpers on the motherboard.

 Why change the jumpers on the motherboard?
 The reason was simple.
 This motherboard was not from an Amstrad Mega PC, it was from an Amstrad PC7486SLC which just happens to have the same connections probably to save on manufacturing costs (Thanks Amstrad!).
 But after changing a cache jumper on the motherboard, I had sound… Tried a few more settings and it seemed to be working well.
 Reassembled and it stopped working again – back to distorted sound.